kwankyu/sage/src/doc/en/installation/launching.rst

 WSL Post-installation steps
 ---------------------------

-If you've installed SageMath from source on WSL, there are a couple of extra steps you can do to make your life easier:
+If you've installed Sage from source on WSL, there are a couple of extra steps you can do to make your life easier:

 Create a notebook launch script